 NewRetirement provides free and paid retirement planning tools that can offer more insight than your broker’s retirement calculator.

 - Net worth tracker

 It takes less than ten minutes to complete a basic questionnaire to project your retirement progress.
 You can customize your responses after the initial review to fine-tune your plan.

-The retirement planner is more like a budgeting app than an investment tracking app like Personal Capital.
+The retirement planner is more like a budgeting app than an investment tracking app like Empower.
 However, NewRetirement doesn’t link to financial accounts unless you upgrade to the paid PlannerPlus version.

 The one-on-one financial advisor sessions also require a purchase.
 That said, most of the platform is available with their “forever free” membership.

 The free platform can be a good option for anyone who is unsure if they are saving enough for retirement.
 You should also consider this platform if you want a customizable retirement planner.

 Upgrading to the NewRetirement PlannerPlus includes real-time net worth tracking and money simulators.

 You can get personalized suggestions and hire an on-demand financial advisor for one-on-one planning sessions.